Rural Procedural Grants Program

 The emergency medicine GP component provides a grant for up to 3 days of training, to a total of $6,000 per GP per financial year.

-Before attending a course, GPs must register and lodge a claim for each component of the RPGP:
+Before you attend a course, you must register and lodge a claim for each component of the RPGP:

 - obstetrics, and

-Registration, claim forms and information about supporting documentation are available on the:
+You can find registration, claim forms and information about supporting documentation on the:

 Lodge your completed registration forms with either the ACRRM or the RACGP.

-Eligible GPs receive a payment once we receive evidence from either the ACRRM or the RACGP that the GP has completed eligible training and included relevant details.
+You will get a payment once we see evidence from either the ACRRM or the RACGP that you've completed eligible training and included relevant details.

-Payments are made directly to the GP's nominated bank account in the next available payment cycle.
-We forward a statement to the GP detailing each payment made.
+Payments are made directly to your nominated bank account the next payment cycle.
+We forward a statement to you with details of each payment.